 Our consultants have an uncanny ability to identify offending odors.
 Solving odor problems involves some advanced tools and some simple ones.
 The most important tool is the human nose, but it certainly has limitations.
 Typically, people call our company when they have failed to identify it just by the sense of smell.
 Odors can be frustrating to find and you may need a little help with odor testing.

-Indoor Science will help you identify a pattern for the odor.
+Indoor Science will better be able to solve your odor problem if you can identify the odor’s pattern ahead of time.
 Perhaps the odor is strongest in the morning, or on a rainy day, or maybe a sunny day.
 Each of those is a clue to the underlying cause.
-We will inquire about the frequency of the odor too.
+We will also inquire about the frequency of the odor.
 Is the odor intermittent or is it the same strength throughout the day?
 Identifying a pattern can take time, but it is an important step in odor identification.
 We may recommend keeping a log of odor strength and contributing factors such as the operation of the HVAC system or weather outside.
 It is also important to map out areas in the space where the odor is strong and faint.

 Characterizing the Odor